curl/everything-curl/libcurl-proxies.md

 If a HTTPS resource is requested, libcurl will instead issue a `CONNECT` request to the proxy.
-Such a request opens a tunnel through the proxy, where it basically just passes data through without understanding it.
+Such a request opens a tunnel through the proxy, where it passes data through without understanding it.
 This way, libcurl can establish a secure end-to-end TLS connection even when a HTTP proxy is present.

 You *can* proxy non-HTTP protocols over a HTTP proxy, but since this is mostly done by the CONNECT method to tunnel data through it requires that the proxy